 Technologies have evolved with a simple motive: Either to make the process simpler or to achieve what has otherwise been impossible for humans.
-It has been serving its purpose and allowing human minds to leave the boring, repetitive tasks in the hands of machines and AI.
+It has been serving its purpose and allowing human minds to leave the boring, repetitive tasks in the hands of machines and AI; more specifically Creative AI.

 So far, it was never thought that technology could create or be present in the creative industry which today is being constantly challenged with all the recent success in the AI creative space.

 When a machine exhibits full human intelligence, it is referred to as strong AI or general AI.
 AI that has been restricted to domains to work on specific tasks are called narrow AI.
 Most recent AI programs have been based on Machine Learning which is largely date driven.
 Today AI has learnt human behaviour, patterns, languages and the human nuances in each of them.
 ChatGPT is making the big noise, by scarily identifying or understanding human queries and responding back in the same way as well, gaining 100 million users in two months.
 While some regard it as no big feat, it is just highlighting how in the last 5 years AI has gone from automating repetitive tasks to writing a whole short film and creating images and designs with a string of simple keywords.